Rockstar Dundee: Early years and Crackdown 2 (2008–2013)

 By the time of its formation announcement, Ruffian Games had entered into a contract with a "major publisher".
 Microsoft partnered with the studio for Crackdown 2, forgoing Realtime Worlds as it was preoccupied with APB: All Points Bulletin.
-When this deal was rumoured, Realtime Worlds' studio head, Colin MacDonald, stated that his studio was still in talks with Microsoft to develop another Crackdown game.
+When this deal was rumoured, Realtime Worlds's studio head, Colin MacDonald, stated that his studio was still in talks with Microsoft to develop another Crackdown game.
 He doubted that the publisher "would harm an otherwise fruitful existing development relationship" by partnering with a different developer also based in Dundee.
-After Ruffian Games was announced as developing Crackdown 2 in June 2009, David Jones, the chief executive officer for Realtime Worlds, stated that he was "a bit miffed" at Microsoft for handing Ruffian Games the development of the game, as he considered the studio's proximity to Realtime Worlds a threat.
+After Ruffian Games was announced as developing Crackdown 2 in June 2009, David Jones, the chief executive officer of Realtime Worlds, stated that he was "a bit miffed" at Microsoft for handing Ruffian Games the development of the game, as he considered the studio's proximity to Realtime Worlds a threat.
 In response, Thomson opined that Ruffian Games was capable of creating a proper sequel to Crackdown because it had hired talent from every department that worked on the original game.

 Crackdown 2's development was quick but difficult: The studio was beset by deadlines it deemed unmanageable and the expectations of fans of the original Crackdown.
 The production lasted just over one year and was described as "intense, exhausting".
 The resulting game, released in mid-2010, received mixed reviews and did not sell well enough for the studio to immediately start working on a third Crackdown game.
 To remain in business, Ruffian Games worked with Microsoft on several games for the Kinect peripheral, including Kinect Star Wars and Nike+ Kinect Training.
 Around 2012, the studio created an experimental multiplayer mode for Crytek's Ryse: Son of Rome, although this work was not released with the final game.
 Of several cancelled projects, Streets of Rage was a pitch to Sega for a remake of the 1991 game of the same name.
 The prototype was created by a small team within six to eight weeks but the project went unsigned.
 A third Crackdown game remained implausible as of 2013.